Barbara Bush, wife and mother of presidents, dies at 92

 Breaking News Emails

-Barbara Bush, the matriarch of an American political dynasty spanning decades who was the second American to be both the first lady and the mother of a president, died Tuesday.
+Barbara Bush, the matriarch of an American dynasty spanning decades who was the second woman to be both the first lady and the mother of a president, died Tuesday.
 She was 92.

 Her death was confirmed by Jim McGrath, a spokesman for the Bush family.
 The family said two days ago that Bush wouldn't seek any further medical treatment after a series of recent hospitalizations.